-The convening notice of a shareholders' meeting contains the agenda of the meeting and mentions the place, date and time of the meeting and the proposed resolutions, to be submitted to the
+The convening notice of a shareholders' meeting contains the agenda of the meeting and mentions the place, date and time of the meeting and the proposed resolutions, to be submitted to the shareholders.
+The agenda of the shareholders' meetings is set by the board of directors of the Company subject to the specific powers granted by law to the statutory auditor of the Company.

-Shareholders that individually or collectively represent at least 3% of the total issued share capital may, in accordance with the Companies Code submit items to be included in the agenda for the shareholders' meeting as well as proposals for decisions relating to the agenda items of the shareholders' meeting.
-This right does not apply to a general meeting which has been postponed due to lack of attendance quorum.
+Shareholders that individually or collectively represent at least 3% of the total issued share capital may, in accordance with the CCA submit items to be included in the agenda for the shareholders' meeting as well as proposals for decisions relating to the agenda items of the shareholders' meeting.
+This right does not apply to a shareholders' meeting which has been postponed due to lack of attendance quorum.
 The request shall be communicated to the Company in writing at the latest on the 22nd calendar day prior to the date of the shareholders' meeting, the day of the meeting not included.
 All information concerning the rights of the shareholders in relation to the shareholders' meeting shall also be included in the convening notice.

-The convening notice will be published at least 30 calendar days before the meeting in at least one newspaper with a nation-wide distribution and the annexes to the Belgian Official Gazette, as well as in media which may reasonably be relied upon for the effective dissemination of information to the public throughout the European Economic Area.
-At the same time, the holders of registered shares or other financial instruments (if any), the Company's directors and statutory auditor will be notified by means of a letter, containing the convening notice, agenda and all related documents.
+The convening notice will be published at least 30 calendar days before the meeting in at least one newspaper with a nation-wide distribution, the annexes to the Belgian Official Gazette, as well as in media which may reasonably be relied upon for the effective dissemination of information to the public throughout the European Economic Area, and on the Company's website.
+At the same time, the holders of registered shares (or any other holder of registered securities of the Company, if any), the Company's directors and statutory auditor will be notified by means of an e-mail, containing the convening notice, agenda and all related documents.
 If a shareholder exercises its right to add items to the agenda or to formulate proposals for decisions, the Company will publish the revised agenda at the latest 15 calendar days prior to the date of the meeting, and provide revised proxy forms.